-Study an influential language spoken by 275 million people around the world.
-Our unique department provides a broad focus not found in other French programs: you’ll explore language, literature and linguistics, and gain an understanding of the francophone experience and culture across the globe.
+Study an official language of Canada and an influential language spoken by 275 million people around the world.
+Our unique department provides a broad focus not found in other French programs: you’ll explore language, literature, and linguistics, and gain an understanding of the francophone experience and culture in Ontario, Canada, and across the globe.

-- Small classes allow you to interact with peers and experienced instructors with a wide range of specializations and backgrounds.
+- Small classes, taught in French, allow you to interact with peers and experienced instructors with a wide range of specializations and backgrounds;

 Our degree options include: